modularml/stack-pr/README.md

 ## Known Issues

-1. The script doesn’t check if your local repo is dirty (i.e. has uncommitted changes), and will probably fail in that case.
-2. If you rebase your changes on origin/main but your main stays behind, the default invocation of the script will include commits that are already merged.
+1. If you rebase your changes on origin/main but your main stays behind, the default invocation of the script will include commits that are already merged.
 A mitigation for this is to keep `main` in sync with `origin/main`, or specify commit ranges manually.
-3. If a PR had been created for a commit that was then dropped from a stack, the PR and the corresponding branch will remain open.
+2. If a PR had been created for a commit that was then dropped from a stack, the PR and the corresponding branch will remain open.
 This will not affect exporting and merging process for the stack but will leave a dangling PR and a branch.